ayushdh96/vectorme/README.md

 # vectorme

-A simple command-line tool to extract speaker embeddings using ECAPA-TDNN.
+A simple command-line tool to extract speaker embeddings using ECAPA-TDNN, with built-in vector database for speaker identification.

 ## Installation